-Traumatic brain injury (TBI) is one of the leading causes of mortality and morbidity affecting humanity, and a recognized risk factor for late-life neurodegenerative disorders.
-The absence of validated biomarkers in the neurotrauma field is a barrier to drug development in this area.
-Consequently, there are no disease-modifying therapies that successfully limit the burden of TBI.
+Traumatic brain injury (TBI) is a leading cause of mortality and morbidity and a strong risk factor for neurodegenerative disorders later in life.
+The absence of validated biomarkers in the neurotrauma field prevents drug development, so there are no disease-modifying therapies that successfully limit the burden of TBI.

-The TRACK-TBI Biomarker Project Tau/pTau (TRACK-TBI BIO Tau/PTau aims to Validation of Tau and P-Tau as acute and subacute prognostic biomarkers for complicated mild TBI.
+The TRACK-TBI Biomarker Project Tau/pTau (TRACK-TBI BIO Tau/PTau) aims to validate Tau and P-Tau as prognostic biomarkers for complicated mild TBI.

 TRACK-TBI Epileptogenesis Project (TRACK-TBI EPI)

-Funded in March 2019, the overarching goal of the TRACK-TBI Epileptogenesis Project (TRACK-TBI EPI) is to determine how post-traumatic epilepsy (PTE) contributes to the negative neurological and psychological outcomes of individuals who experienced a traumatic brain injury (TBI), compared to subjects with comparable TBI without PTE.
-TRACK-TBI EPI aims to extend the follow-up period of the TRACK-TBI cohort up to 5 years after injury, which will allow identification of >90% of those who may have developed PTE.
-Using the TRACK-TBI NINDS PTE Screening Questionnaire, we will identify participants who screen positive for PTE and consent them to undergo a detailed clinical evaluation with an epileptologist.
-With data collected via a combination of follow up phone screening and in-person visits, the primary study endpoint will assess the relationship between TBI severity and epileptogenesis.
-This data will provide the first comprehensive longitudinal phenotyping of subjects with PTE from the moment of TBI through their epilepsy diagnosis and treatment.
+Funded in March 2019, TRACK-TBI Epileptogenesis Project (TRACK-TBI EPI) extends the follow-up period of the TRACK-TBI cohort up to 5 years after injury to identify patients who developed PTE.
+The TRACK-TBI NINDS PTE Screening Questionnaire identifies participants who screen positive for PTE and consent them to undergo a detailed clinical evaluation.
+Data collected via a combination of follow up phone screening and in-person visits assesses the relationship between TBI severity and epileptogenesis as the primary endpoint.
+These data will provide the first comprehensive longitudinal phenotyping of subjects with PTE from the moment of TBI through their epilepsy diagnosis and treatment.